jordancormack/jordancormack.github.io/_posts/2020-04-04-GenerativeDesign.md

 One way around this issue is to roll back a few iterations in the generative process.
 Going from the final iteration 46 to 30 shows a similar design, but just slightly less optimised.
 This geometry may not be as light as the final solution, but will be more easily manufactured, and the excess material will help in strengthening the part in any unplanned off-axis loading (e.g. knocks from the side or drops)

 <img src="/images/Generative_Design_19.JPG" alt="" class="inline">

+### Conclusion

+I think generative design in Fusion 360 is a very useful tool for easily optimising parts, but it is not yet a replacement for human design in a lot of cases.

 Positives:
 * Generative design allows complex designs to be created which may be much lighter or stiffer than those designed by humans.